 When there’s music that makes us want to start dancing, it is an experience that is called groove.
 Groove is defined as “the sensation of wanting to move some part of your body in relation to some aspect of the music,” as per Madison (2006).

 Janata et al (2012), asked many participants describe this sensation of groove in their own words.
-Based on their most frequently used words, Janata et al arrived at this definition: “Groove is the aspect of the music that induces a pleasant sense of wanting to move along with the music.”
+Based on their most frequently used words, they arrived at this definition: “Groove is the aspect of the music that induces a pleasant sense of wanting to move along with the music.”

 And once you start dancing, it becomes a physical exercise giving you the happiness benefits of an exercise activity.
 “Exercise generates the release of serotonin, norepinephrine and dopamine in the brain.
 Exercise increases the brain’s learning and memory capacities.”
 (John Ratey, 2008).
 “People’s mood significantly increased after exercising.”
 (University of Bristol).